-The antler design eliminates the Matrix rower neck, which originally supported the console.
-Consequently, three design options were created for repositioning the console.
 The console rotation design criteria include ergonomics (30%), ease of rotation (20%), ease of fabrication (20%), durability (15%), safety (10%), and cost (5%).
-Ergonomics was chosen as the most important design criteria.
+The team chose ergonomics as the most important design criteria.
 The console display should be easily accessible for individuals in a wheelchair, and not require outside assistance for proper use.
 While using the rowing machine from either the standard or adaptive side, the user should be comfortable accessing and viewing the console.
 The console should be positioned as close to the midline of the rowing machine as possible.
 In other words, the design should minimize the angle at which the user must turn their head to view the console.
 Designs with smaller displacements from the midline will receive a higher score.
 The user should not have to alter their rowing form in order to easily view the display.